net-lisias-pn/SteamDownloader/Docs/HOW-TO.md

 If the download gets interrupted, just run the same script again.
 It will continue from where it stopped.

-You can also validate the download contents by running the script again after all is finished.
+You can also validate the download contents by running the script again after everything is finished.
 Remember do run `auth.sh` if you decide to validate the download some time after downloading it, as the Steam auth will be expired for sure.

 ### Compressing